 We prove that the maximum possible strong resilience is yielded by a class of locally responsive distributed routing policies, introduced in the companion paper [3].
-Such policies are characterized by the property that the portion of its inflow that a node routes towards an outgoing link does not decrease as the particle density on any other outgoing link increases.
-We show that the strong resilience of a dynamical network with such locally responsive distributed routing policies equals the minimum node residual capacity.
+Moreover, we show that the strong resilience of a dynamical flow network with such locally responsive distributed routing policies equals the minimum node residual capacity.
 The latter is defined as the minimum, among all the non-destination nodes, of the sum of the difference between the maximum flow capacity and the limit flow of the unperturbed network, on all the links outgoing from the node.
-Using ideas from [4], one can show that, when the information constraints on the routing policies are relaxed, i.e., the routing policies can access information about the particle densities over the whole network, then the strong resilience of the network can be made equal to the network residual capacity.
+Using idea from [4], one can show that, when the information constraints on the routing policies are relaxed, i.e., the routing policies can access the congestion level over the whole network, then the strong resilience of the network is equal to the network residual capacity.
 The latter is defined as the difference between the min-cut capacity of the network and rate of arrival at the origin node.
-Since the minimum node residual capacity is less than or equal to -and, in most nontrivial cases, strictly less than- the network residual capacity, this shows that the information constraints on the routing policies can reduce the strong resilience of the network.
-Moreover, the minimum residual capacity depends on the limit flow of the unperturbed network.
-This is in stark contrast to our result on weak resilience in [3], where we showed that the weak resilience is unaffected by local information constraints on the routing policies and is independent of the limit flow of the unperturbed network.
-We also propose a simple convex optimization problem to solve for equilibrium flows of the unperturbed network that minimize the average delay subject to strong resilience guarantees.
-Finally, given a desired equilibrium flow with strictly positive component on every link of an unperturbed traffic network, we derive a class of link-wise tolls which yield that equilibrium flow.
-Since the strong resilience and the average delay of the unperturbed traffic network depends on the equilibrium flow of the unperturbed network, a system planner can use such tolls as an additional control mechanism to achieve a desired performance guarantee for the traffic network.
-These results are derived under the condition that the link-wise flow functions are strictly increasing and the links have unbounded capacity for flow densities.
-We present illustrative simulations discussing cascaded failures that arise when the links have finite capacities on flows as well as densities.
-It is noteworthy that not only do we describe cascaded failures within a dynamical network framework and formalize their effect by establishing the connection to our notions of network resilience, but we also highlight the role of distributed routing policies in averting such failures.
+Since the minimum node residual capacity is in general less than the network residual capacity, this shows that the information constraints on the routing policies reduce the strong resilience of the network.
+This is in stark contrast to our result on weak resilience in [3], where we showed that the weak resilience is unaffected by local information constraints on the routing policies.
+We also formulate a simple convex optimization problem to solve for the most strongly resilient limit flow, and discuss the use of tolls to induce such a limit flow in transportation networks.
+These results are derived under the condition when the link-wise flow functions are strictly increasing and the links have unbounded capacity for flow densities.
+We also present illustrative simulations discussing cascading failures that arise when the links have finite capacities on flows as well as densities.
+It is noteworthy that, we not only describe cascading failures within a dynamical flow network framework and formalize their effect by establishing the connection to our notions of network resilience, but also highlight the role of distributed routing policies in averting such failures.